 Kitchen tales?
-For some light reading and fun as the silly season looms and what so many of us hope will be new starts, here’s a look back at some times in a kitchen when opening my own restaurant was not even on the radar.
+For some light reading and fun, here’s a look back at some times in a kitchen when opening my own restaurant was not even on the radar.

 Like so many, hospitality work was something I did for extra cash – it wasn’t a career.
 A career was something I was supposed to prepare for at University and then stick to for the rest of my life.